There are two kinds of whiteboard and cartoon animation videos.

 This explainer talks about a healthy eating app – but not just any old app.
 This one comes with a personal coach!
 Unsurprisingly, the clip doubles down on this unique selling proposition, and uses it to reinforce the call to action at the end.

 By connecting the dots between taking action and receiving a specific benefit, this video makes it easy for people to follow through.
-If you want to make your own whiteboard animation videos more actionable, this is one key insight you want to remember.
+If you want to make your own whiteboard and cartoon animation videos more actionable, this is one key insight you want to remember.